 It’s not a question of better, it’s a question of what suits the customer.
-Some accredited standards really are excellent; BRC, FSSC 22000 and the Marine Stewardship Council’s Sustainable fishing scheme for example can bring real value and benefit to businesses.
+Some accredited standards really are excellent; BRCGS, FSSC 22000 and the Marine Stewardship Council’s Sustainable fishing scheme for example can bring real value and benefit to businesses.
 However, larger or more complex operators, particularly ones with a global supply chain, often need a mix of both to ensure they have a robust compliance process in place.

 How long do customised assurance services run for?